rezacsedu/OncoNetExplainer/README.md

 * $ python3 load_data.py (make sure that the data in CSV format in the 'data' folder)
 * $ python3 model.py
 * $ python3 grad_cam.py

+#### Examples of explanation using LRP
+An example predictions with decision visualization with all the methods, in particular for LRP can be found in a [notebook](https://github.com/rezacsedu/XAI_Cancer_Prediction/blob/master/LRP_SoftmaxGradient/LRP_example.ipynb).

 #### Examples of explanation using CNN and SHAP
 CNN and VGG16 networks using guided-gradient class activation map~(GradCAM).
 Further, we generated heat-maps for all the classes based on GradCAM to identify the most significant biomarkers and compute the feature importance in terms of mean absolute impact~(MAI) to rank top genes across cancer types.